SEMINOLE CULTURE AND HISTORY

 The museum grounds include a one mile raised boardwalk that meanders through a 60-acre cypress dome typical of the Everglades.

-You will also see a Seminole village and ceremonial grounds.
+On the boardwalk you will also see a recreation of a Seminole village and ceremonial grounds.

 DAY TRIP 2